 Just because it is a juvenile court matter, do not be fooled into thinking that your child does not need an aggressive, smart attorney.
 You should be aware of all the consequences that might affect your child and what rights your child has.

 In Ohio, charges against minors (anyone under the age of 18) are handled in juvenile court and are referred to as “delinquencies.”
 But juvenile court proceedings may also involve the child being tried as a serious youthful offender or being bound over into adult court.
 Depending upon the nature of the offense, your child may face time in detention, juvenile prison, or removal from the home and placement in foster care.

 Furthermore, juveniles are often subject to the same penalties as adults including suspension of driver’s license, probation, community service, and restitution.
 In addition, juvenile sex offenders can be subject to the same classification, registration and community notification as adults, which may well last into the child’s adulthood.

 In addition to the legal consequences, your family may need to discuss how these charges and the court process may affect your child’s schooling and create unexpected emotional or financial tolls on the family.

 Our Attorneys Can Bring You Peace of Mind

 We know this is a lot to take in.
 But we also feel it is necessary for you to understand the charges against your child and the challenges he or she may face.
 While juvenile charges can put undue stress on a family, hiring an experienced attorney can help you find a bit of peace of mind during this difficult time.
-Our attorneys Jack Hemm and Steven Justice are prepared to discuss your child’s legal situation and help you and your child.
+Our attorneys Jack Hemm, Steven Justice, and Michael Scarpelli are prepared to discuss your child’s legal situation and help you and your child.